FStarLang/FStar/examples/steel/README_icfp21.md

 of the ulib/experimental folder.
 The entry point of this decision procedure is the function `init_resolve_tac`, which can be found almost at the very bottom of the file.

+Module `Steel.PCMReference` provides a user-facing interface to the core Steel PCM-based memory model.
+Modules `Steel.HigherReference` and `Steel.Reference` specialize this library to use a standard fractional permission PCM. `Steel.MonotonicHigherReference` is a variant of `Steel.HigherReference` exploring the relation between PCMs and preorders.
+`Steel.Array` provides a small library for Steel arrays.

 The `swap` example presented in the introduction can be found in the `Selectors.Examples` module, inside of the examples/steel folder.